extremexp-HORIZON/vis-api/README.md

 3. Install Docker and Docker Compose if you haven't already.

-4. Run Docker Compose to build and start the containers:
+4. Run the following command to build and start the container:

     ```
-    docker-compose up --build
+    mvnw compile jib:dockerBuild exec:exec@run-docker-container
     ```

 5. Once the containers are up and running, you can access the API at `http://localhost:8080`.